paulthefree/satsigner/README.md

 ```bash
 sdkmanager --list
 ```
+For Windows users:
+Install Java JDK 17(or the most updated version) in order to donwload the images from the upstream.
+Also, make sure to enable JDK 17 before running `sdkmanager` commands, because they seem to work only with this version.

 Select the SDK that fits your platform (`x86_64`, `arm64`, or other).
 Then install the image with the command: